isomorphic-software/smartclient-docs/classes/MultiGroupPanel.md

 **Flags**: RA

 ---
+## Attr: MultiGroupPanel.copyLevelButton

+### Description
+Automatically generated [IButton](../reference.md#class-ibutton) providing a mechanism for duplicating levels in the group configuration.

+This component is an [AutoChild](../reference.md#type-autochild) and as such may be customized via `multiGroupPanel.copyLevelButtonProperties` and `multiGroupPanel.copyLevelButtonDefaults`.

+**Flags**: RA

+---
 ## Method: MultiGroupPanel.groupChanged

 ### Description
 Fired whenever the group configuration changes.
-The single parameter is an array of [GroupSpecifier](../reference_2.md#object-groupspecifier)s that represent the list of group-levels as they appear after whatever change has occurred.
+The single parameter is an array of [GroupSpecifier](../reference.md#object-groupspecifier)s that represent the list of group-levels as they appear after whatever change has occurred.

 ### Parameters